-- Council will continue to be a constructive participant in the precinct planning process and welcomes opportunities to work with SRLA to resolve issues with drafted material ahead of and during the IAC Hearing. - A detailed breakdown of the demographic profiles must be provided without delay. - Further precinct coordination on projects such as Highett Level Crossing Removal Project and the Activity Centre Program Implemented at Moorabbin is required. - A significant number of Council policies and documents have not been considered and need to be included.
+- Council will continue to be a constructive participant in the precinct planning process and welcomes opportunities to work with SRLA to resolve issues with drafted material ahead of and during the IAC Hearing. - A detailed breakdown of the demographic profiles must be provided without delay. - Further precinct coordination on projects such as Highett Level Crossing Removal Project and the Activity Centre Program Implemented at Moorabbin is required. - Clarify the financial implications of the Planning Scheme Amendments in relation to Windfall Gains Tax, and how these impacts will be managed through the Implementation Plan. - A significant number of Council policies and documents have not been considered and need to be included.